How to leverage in app purchases in mobile apps

 37. Ask Politely

 Even if your business is already successful, there's always room for improvement.
-Three questions to ask yourself are: To help answer these questions, compare two games from the same franchise: Contract Killer Zombies and Contract Killer Zombies 2.
-Contract Killer Zombies Opt.
+Three questions to ask yourself are:- How can I increase the effectiveness of my IAP strategy?

 Wow, that's a great deal for a shotgun!
 But unfortunately, your player is out of gold.
 So when your player clicks the “Buy Now” button, they will be redirected to the gold store before they can purchase the shotgun.
 This two-step process dramatically decreases the conversion rate of your IAP content.